openworm/openworm_docs/projects.rst

 The effort to build the OpenWorm open science community is always ongoing.

-More detailed information is available on the :ref:`community project page <community>`.
+More detailed information is available on the :ref:`Community project page <community-proj>`.